hyperledger-archives/sawtooth-core/docs/source/architecture/rest_api.rst

        useful to request older versions of state *(defaults to the latest chain head)*.
    * - **count**
-     - For paging, specificies the number of resources to fetch *(defaults to 1000)*.
+     - For paging, this item specifies the number of resources to fetch *(defaults to 1000)*.
    * - **min**
      - For paging, specifies the id or index of the first resource to fetch *(defaults to 0)*.